 Check out the pros and cons of these 3 most common kitchen flooring choices.

-Tiles for Your Kitchen Flooring
+2. Tiles for Your Kitchen Flooring

-Luxury Vinyl Kitchen Flooring
+3. Luxury Vinyl Plank in the Kitchen

-A few advantages are:
+A few advantages of luxury vinyl plank flooring are:

 - Easy to install.
 Quickly click together, or glue down the vinyl.

 - Most vinyl planks & tiles have a lower price per square foot than wood and tile.

 - The texture and design of LVP looks and feels like wood, slate and stone.